akinsoug/C-CarClass-/README.md

 # C-CarClass-
-Write a complete C# app to simulate a game of Craps.
-To play the /* game, a player rolls a pair of dice (2 die).
+/*Write a complete C# app to simulate a game of Craps.
+To play the
+* game, a player rolls a pair of dice (2 die).
 After the dice come to
 * rest, the sum of the faces of the 2 die is calculated.
 If the
 * sum is 7 or 11 on the first throw, the player wins and the game is
 * over.
 If the sum is 2, 3, or 12 on the first throw, the player